shreyasm-dev/JS-Sharp/src/standalone/README.md

 <h1>JS#</h1>
 Here you can find a script where you will find a function.
+Only use this in a browser, not in NodeJS.
 You can then link the file and pass in JS# code to the function.
 You must also pass in an element (and its innerHTML/value to use as the virtual console), and set up a console in an element (example shown below).
 The third argument is optional and only if you want line number on errors.